 Pain can also stem from muscle spasms in the pelvic floor, which in turn causes problems with nervous system tissue.
 Treatments for muscle spasm include drugs such as Valium or muscle relaxants, physical therapy, or even hypnosis.

 Dr. Irvin Goldstein maintains that the use of birth control pills is the greatest cause of vestibular pain.
 The interference of the synthetic hormones in birth control pills results in a deficiency of estrogen and testosterone in the vestibular tissue.
 Treatment consists of using preparations containing both of these hormones to restore the tissue to health.
 However, the type of cream or ointment used is key to avoiding or minimizing additional trauma to the painful area.
 Anti-inflammatory hormones, which are sometimes prescribed, provide little benefit.
 It is also important to stop any medications that may be interfering with the proper uptake of hormones to this tissue.

 Dr. Deborah Coady has several suggestions to promote the health of the genital area.
 She advises against using soaps in the genital area because they are too drying, and avoiding creams containing benzocaine, alcohol, parabens, perfumes and propylene glycol.
 She also suggests wearing cotton underwear, changing it two or three times per day, and sleeping without underwear.
 She cautions against using minipads and recommends using hypoallergenic sanitary napkins.

 To hydrate the area and reduce irritation due to friction, Dr. Coady suggests applying non-irritating products such as Aquaphor® healing ointment, vitamin E in grapeseed oil, or edible oils such as olive oil, safflower oil or coconut oil.

 This discussion covers just a few important points to help begin the conversation about this sensitive topic.
-If you or someone you know is dealing with painful sex, please see the references below for more detailed information.
+If you or someone you know is dealing with dyspareunia, please see the references below for more detailed information.